bobrobcpp/neighbourhood-map/README.md

 Simply clone the project and open index.html from within the dist directory to view the application.

 ## Utilising Gulp Build Tool
-Gulp was used to minify files and move the final project from the src into a dist.
+Gulp was used to minify files and move the final project from the src into a dist folder.
 First make sure you run 'npm i' from within the project folder to install the required node module dependencies.
-Manually delete all files from the dist folder and then run 'gulp' to recreate project files into the dist folder once again.
+Manually delete all files from the dist folder and then run 'gulp' to run the default task which will:
+* Minify the css and JavaScript
+* Copy the files from src to dist
+* Replace filename links in the dist code to use '.min'
+* Copy the knockout and jQuery libraries across

 ## Resources and attributions
 * Google Maps API